Turn away, O Lord, the fierceness of your wrath, and in pity spare your people,

-have mercy.
+and have mercy.

 Grant a favorable and speedy answer to the prayers of all,

-have mercy.
+and have mercy.

-have mercy.
+and have mercy.

-have mercy.
+and have mercy.

-have mercy.
-Amen.
+and have mercy.

 Source: Mozarabic Breviary